saltyorg/docs/docs/apps/mongodb.md

 ## Usage

-MongoDB 6 is deployed in a Docker container with data persisting to `/opt/mongo/`.
+MongoDB 8.0 is deployed in a Docker container with data persisting to `/opt/mongo/`.
 Connect from other containers using `mongodb://mongo:27017/`.
 Multiple instances are supported via the `mongodb_instances` variable in your [Saltbox inventory](../saltbox/inventory/index.md).

+For official `mongo` images, Saltbox discovers the source version of existing data from MongoDB FTDC metadata and applies every required binary and feature compatibility version transition.
+Before a cross-series upgrade, Saltbox retains a verified cold copy at `<data path>_backup`; this copy is retained after success, and another cross-series upgrade is refused until it is removed manually.
+Unknown upgrade paths, missing FTDC metadata, downgrades, and incompatible host kernels fail before the data is changed.

+Automatic upgrades require the `/data/db` and `/data/configdb` bindings to use `mongodb_role_paths_location`; change that path variable instead of overriding those two Docker volume targets.
+Custom image repositories continue to use ordinary deployment without automatic version upgrades.

 Note: No authentication is configured by default.